Citation, DOI, disclosures and article data

 Radiolabelled HIDA is taken up by hepatocytes and excreted into the biliary system, so tracer accumulation will mimic the progression of bile through the biliary system and the cyst.
 Tracer will be slow initially to accumulate in the cyst, showing up as an area of reduced uptake compared to the remainder of the biliary tree, reflecting the biliary stasis that is typical of choledochal cysts, then subsequently tracer signal will increase and remain increased for longer than would be expected, due to the slow bile flow 9.

 Patients with type I, II, or IV cysts usually undergo surgical resection of the cyst due to the risk of malignancy.
 A number of possible approaches exist, depending on cyst location and other factors.
 Typically a Roux-en-Y hepaticojejunostomy is performed 1.

 The two most frequent complications of choledochal cysts are stone formation and malignancy.
 Complications include:

-- cyst may rupture leading to bile peritonitis
+the cyst may rupture, leading to bile peritonitis

 most frequently seen in neonates 1